 Mark's okay and he did save his things, though his bed's smoke-damaged and his room's uninhabitable.
 The roof burnt off!
-All Monday was spent numbly packing; the shock really hit Tuesday morning, around the time I had my dream.
+He spend all Monday numbly packing; the shock really hit Tuesday morning, around the time I had my dream.

 MARK'S DREAM: NAILING HIS DATE

 Mark tells me he dreamed he was on a date.
 They go horse-riding.
 She's new to horses, and he worries she'll drop the reins.
 So naturally he nails the reins to her fingers!
 Hammers holes in her fingers first, off the horse (sound carpentry planning, yes?) then nails the reins on.
-It never occurs to him that HE didn't need to nail HIS reins on, even when he was a novice.I laugh and laugh.
-Mark grew up in Kentucky, and it's such a southern dream somehow, all that "look what you made me do!"
-The poor old dog is Mark himself--easygoing, just likes petting and approval and good times.
+It never occurs to him that HE didn't need to nail HIS reins on, even when he was a novice.I have to laugh.
+Mark grew up in the South, and it's such a Faulkner dream, all that "look what you made me do!"
+The poor old dog is Mark himself--easygoing, just likes petting and good times.
 But his brain's read too many self-help books, and has this crazy program of How To Nail This Date.
-It conflicts with his childhood training, and the women themselves, and his own heart: the horse who doesn't want to be 'saddled' with the wrong woman.
-And his date... haven't you been there?
-Talked yourself into torture, in the name of dating, told yourself "C'mon, s/he's not so bad, give it a chance..." as the date got worse, and worse, and worse.
+It conflicts with his childhood training, and the women themselves, and his own heart, the horse who doesn't want to be 'saddled' with the wrong woman.

 Blood drips and her eyes pool with tears, but she doesn't complain.
 She wants to be a good date.

 So they start riding along, but she falls off, despite the nails.
 He goes over and YELLS at her.
 "It's your fault!
 You let the horse go beyond what you could control!"
 Mark knows he must punish her now.